jdeck88/permit-ontology/README.md

 # permit-ontology

-The permit ontology was started at the BCoN workshop at Harvard University, March 27, 2018.
+DISCLAIMER!
+This is a rough draft of what a permit ontology *could* look like.
+It is not meant to be correct or authorative in any way.

+The permit ontology was conceived of at the BCoN workshop at Harvard University, March 27, 2018 and meant to convey the different types of permits, certificates, memorandums, copyrights, and usage agreements that are possible for attachment to biological samples.
 The initial build of this ontology was started based on a set of basic definitions provided to workshop participants.

 To view the initial ontology load the following URL into protege: